awslabs/autonomous-driving-data-framework/modules/ml-training/k8s-managed/README.md

 This module:

+- deploys an ECR repository and pushes a docker container from images/pytorch-mnist for the training job

 - deploys an IAM Role assumed by the DAG with permissions to execute the Jobs
 - deploys a k8s `namespace` dedicated to simulations
 - deploys an IAM Role and associated k8s ServiceAccount that Jobs will use for execution